 Ypres is a Belgian municipality that played an important role in World War One.
 The city was the site of three major battles between German and Allied forces as it was located directly in Germany’s warpath through Belgium and into France from the North.

-The first Battle of Ypres began on October 19th, 1914 and lasted over a month until November 22nd.
+The First Battle of Ypres began on October 19th, 1914 and lasted over a month until November 22nd.
 The Allied forces were able to defend the town from the German attack.
 An unofficial Christmas truce was observed on December 25th, 1914.

-Poison gas used by the Germans during the second Battle of Ypres on April 22nd, 1915 which lasted until May 25th, 1915.
+Poison gas was used by the Germans during the second Battle of Ypres on April 22nd, 1915 which lasted until May 25th, 1915.
 The gas attack, which first affected Canadian, French, and British soldiers, resulted in little actual ground gained by the Germans since their own soldiers were also exposed to the gas.

-The Battle of Passchendaele (the third Battle of Ypres) is the longest, bloodiest, and most famous of the three.
+The Battle of Passchendaele (the Third Battle of Ypres) is the longest, bloodiest, and most famous of the three.
 It began on the 31st of July 1917 and lasted until November 6th, 1917.
 Canadian, French, British, and Anzac troops fought to defeat the German forces at the cost of half a million casualties on both sides.

 The Second Battle of Ypres saw the first use of poison gas and was also the first battle for Canadians.
 Two days into the second battle on April 24th, Canadian troops were directly attacked by the poison gas – but the Canadian line did not break.
 Canadian troops rallied behind cries of “we are Canadian!”
 It is often argued that the Second Battle of Ypres made the Canadian army as it was the first time Canadians really fought together.
 Although it was a loss, it was a glorious loss; one which forged a reputation for Canadian soldiers.